 According to the ‘Dinner Police’ a.k.a The Family, dinner must be something that hasn’t been served within the last week, is hot and on the table before anyone can scream that they’re starving to death, and of course, tastes ahh-mazing!

-These super simple Stuffed Chiles are almost like Chicken Enchiladas meet Chile Rellenos and have a love child.
+These super simple Stuffed Chiles are almost like Chicken Enchiladas met Chile Rellenos and had a love child.
 A love child that’s wrapped snuggly inside a crispy Bacon blanket..haha!

 By looking at these beauties, you’d never guess how simple & easy they are to make!
 Your Wednesday evening will feel like a Friday with one serving of these Stuffed, Cheesy, Bacony, Green Chiles!